 The third-person point of view is a narrative mode.
 It’s the most popular way to tell a story in novels, especially in modern fiction.
 Why use third-person point of view?
-The third-person point of view allows you to show instead of telling.
-It’s more immersive than the first-person point of view because you don’t limit to one character’s perspective.
+The third-person point of view allows you to show instead of tell.
+It’s more immersive than the first person point of view because you don’t limit yourself to one character’s perspective.
 You can also use it to jump around between different characters’ perspectives.

 2. It gives more control over your narrative.

 Why use third-person point of view?
-Writing from the third-person point of view allows you to step back from that perspective and look at all of the characters from above.
+Writing from the third person omniscient point allows you to step back from that perspective and look at all of the characters from above.
 You can see them all interacting with each other, but you don’t have to be inside one character’s head for long during this shared experience.